Why Installation Matters

 If you recently started educating yourself about windows, we know it can be overwhelming.
-At North Georgia Replacement Windows, we are here to help.
+However, North Georgia Replacement Windows is here to help you!

 It's not just the type, style, and glass of window that affects energy efficiency; it's the installation process that is the most important part of window replacement.
 When getting estimates for window replacement, it's important to ask how the window is going to be installed, inquire about the quality of materials that will be used, and ask if the technicians/installers are experienced and certified putting in replacement windows.
 If your windows are not installed correctly, you might as well leave the windows open.